A Plague on Both your Houses

 - 6 = C – Kevin McCarthy (R-CA) is the Leader of the Republican Minority in the House of Representatives.

 How did you do?
-This little game was a way to familiarize my readers with some of the “major players”.
+This little game was a way to familiarize you with some of the “major players”.
 Even though I listen to/watch the news 8 to 10 hours a day, I had to double-check the names and states of a couple of them.

 The Immediate Problem

 As is usually the case, the current problem is in the Senate.
 Important bills are being passed in the House of Representatives, then dying in the Senate.
-Chuck Schumer can introduce the a Senate equivalent of the House Bill for debate, but the Senate Cloture Rule requires 60 votes to end debate.
-This is what is commonly referred to as the “Filibuster Rule” because failure to obtain the required 60 votes has the same effect as a filibuster without a lot of talking.
+Chuck Schumer can introduce a Senate equivalent of the House Bill for debate, but the Senate Cloture Rule requires 60 votes to end debate.
+This is what is commonly referred to as the “Silent Filibuster” because failure to obtain the required 60 votes has the same effect as a traditional filibuster without a lot of talking.

 With 50 members in the Democratic caucus (48 Democrats and 2 Independents), Majority Leader Schumer needs 10 Republicans to reach 60 votes in favor of ending debate.
-Only 51 votes … the Democratic Party and the Vice President … would be needed are required to pass the vote.
+Only 51 votes … the Democratic Caucus and the Vice President … are required to pass the bill.
 In the Senate (and, for some, elsewhere), it’s harder to stop talking than to do any useful work.

 Getting 10 votes from the Republican caucus is unlikely since Minority Leader Mitch McConnell made this statement: